lxg073000/troll_v2/README.md

 ## User Online Status

 - Firebase update user document syncs online field when logging in/out
-- Fetch and display all users and indicate if they are currently online
+- use realtime data to fetch and display all users and indicate if they are currently online

 #### **`OnlineUsers.js`**